7 minutes

 .

-There are three components of a subgraph:
+There are three components of a Subgraph:

 Defines the data sources of interest, and how they should be processed.
 Arweave is a new kind of data source.